What Is On-the-Job Training?

 2. It just makes sense

-On-the-job-training cuts costs of in person training and travels.
-Unlike employee training that takes time, money, and effort, a clearly defined and well-planned OJT creates a shortcut to ensuring that employees get the most experience and skill while saving on cash.
+On-the-job training cuts the costs of in-person training and travel.
+Unlike employee training, which takes time, money, and effort, a clearly defined and well-planned OJT creates a shortcut to ensuring that employees get the most experience and skill while saving money.